autostep/AutoStep/README.md

 # AutoStep

-AutoStep is a compiler and runner for Gherkin-style BDD tests, with a few extra language features on top of standard gherkin that add useful functionality.
+AutoStep is a compiler and runner for Gherkin-style BDD tests, with some extra language features on top of standard gherkin that add useful functionality.

 ---